Collective Redress – Lessons from Around the Globe

 Thursday 16 November 2023, 17:00 – 18:20 CET

-This session will focus on lessons learnt from collective actions such as the Facebook Content Moderators v.
+During this session, we focused on lessons learnt from collective actions such as the Facebook Content Moderators v.
 Meta case in Kenya, as well as environmental class actions in South Africa.

 1. What collective redress mechanisms and legal frameworks exist in the jurisdictions where these cases were brought?